underbek/datamapper/README.md

 * [ ] Parse other package
 * [ ] Warning or error politics if tags is not equals
 * [ ] Fill some conversion functions
-* [ ] Copy using conversion functions from datamapper to target service if flag filled
+* [ ] Copy using conversion functions from datamapper to target service if flag set
 * [ ] Use conversion functions with error -> convertor with error

 ### With comment ???